JosieOnGit/Luniks/Stories/TRAVEL RISK/Character List.md

 ### Backstory
 Nova's backstory and the course of her life, is available at [[Backstories#Nova]].
 ## Maria Limáida
+### !!
+This DESPERATELY requires a rewrite, as it is no longer accurate
 *"Of course the public is cruel.
 They know no better standards, they haven't had the opportunity to."*

 Despite not being a strong or well-built person, Maria's strength lay in her extensive knowledge about combat, trading, and everything that has ever entered and exited the borders of Zakh'háfo.
 Originally from a small village near **Jóukmandar** in western **Jóthul**, she studied in Kristensend in Rhódisz, and eventually began her work in the capital of Zakh'háfo, Ákros.
 Starting as a junior security officer for the remaining company that kept its eyes on the **Álef Metro**, she was one of the first people to pick out the usual trade routes and meeting points that took place or passed through the various metro stations.
 From security officer, she gradually became a spy, picking up many stories, many names, and many routes, and supervised herself to dip her toes into the seemingly infinite spider web of illegal trade within Zakh'háfo.